-- (Article 11.1) Phase 1 non-therapeutic clinical trials shall undergo both stringent review and continuous monitoring by an REB independent of the clinical trials sponsor. - 2.
-(Article 11.1) In combined Phase I/II clinical trials, researchers and the REB shall carefully examine the integrity of the free and informed consent process.
-Where appropriate, the REB may require an independent monitoring process. - 3.
-(Article 11.11) The REB shall examine the budgets of the clinical trials to assure that ethical duties concerning conflict of interest are respected. - 4.
-(Article 11.2) The use of placebo controls in clinical trials is generally unacceptable when standard therapies or interventions are available for a particular patient population.
-In those cases where use of placebo is permitted, research proposals submitted to the REB shall include justification of both the trial design and the use of placebo.
+- 1. Phase 1 non-therapeutic clinical trials shall undergo both stringent review and continuous monitoring by an REB independent of the clinical trials sponsor.
+(Article 11.1) - 2.
+In combined Phase I/II clinical trials, Researchers and the REB shall carefully examine the integrity of the free and informed consent process.
+Where appropriate, the REB may require an independent monitoring process.
+(Article 11.1) - 3.
+The REB shall examine the budgets of the clinical trials to assure that ethical duties concerning COI are respected.
+(Article 11.11) - 4.
+The use of placebo controls in clinical trials is generally unacceptable when standard therapies or interventions are available for a particular patient population.
+In those cases where use of placebo is permitted, Research proposals submitted to the REB shall include justification of both the trial design and the use of placebo.
+(Article 11.2)